National Union Catalog

 Portion of the National Union Catalog (NUC) at the Folger Shakespeare Library in Washington D.C.

 The National Union Catalog (NUC) is a printed catalog of books catalogued by the Library of Congress and other American and Canadian libraries, issued beginning in the 1950s.
 The National Union Catalog is divided into two series: the Pre-1956 Imprints is a 754-volume set containing all older records in a consolidated alphabetical format, while post-1955 volumes continue to be published serially.
-Since 1983, the NUC has been issued on microfiche.
+Since 1983, the NUC has been issued on microfiche only.
 It is not related to the National Union Catalog of Manuscript Collections (NUCMC).

 Pre-1956 Imprints

 The National Union Catalog of Pre-1956 Imprints, a set of 754 volumes, largely superseded the older Library of Congress Catalog of printed books, and included printed works published before 1956 which are held by major American and Canadian libraries.
 It is sometimes referred to as the Mansell, after its publisher.
 This set is a massive bibliography compiled during the period from 1968 to 1981.
 It contains photocopies of printed catalog cards from major American and Canadian libraries, arranged alphabetically by author's last name, or by title for books that have no author, such as the Bible.

 The NUC of Pre-1956 Imprints was an important resource for verifying bibliographic information and finding copies of books before the advent of large electronic bibliographic databases, such as WorldCat; the massive size and weight of the set make it less useful now.
 However, given that approximately 27% of the books listed in the NUC Pre-1956 Imprints were not in listed WorldCat as of 2005 (25% in 2008), it remains an extremely valuable tool for researchers.

 The complete title of this work describes its purpose and scope:

 The National Union Catalog Pre-1956 Imprints: A Cumulative Author List Representing Library of Congress Printed Cards and Titles Reported by Other American Libraries, Compiled and Edited with the Cooperation of the Library of Congress and the National Union Subcommittee of the Resources Committee of the Resources and Technical Services Division, American Library Association.

 The NUC of Pre-1956 Imprints is published in 754 volumes, containing over 528,000 pages.
 The set takes up approximately 130 ft of shelf space.
 It weighs three tons.